Category Archives: attracting birds

 For the bushes to survive & grow to any height, I resorted to protecting them with stucco wire.
 It’s worked well.
 Instead of being deer pruned, knee height, struggling little bushes, they’ve grown over my head in just a couple of years.

 I think they’re kind of pretty.
 And the dangling strawberries are definitely funky.
-But the ‘protective custody’ sort of ruins the ‘nature at it’s finest’ vibe.
+But the ‘protective custody’ sort of ruins the ‘nature at its finest’ vibe.

 arbutus unedo - no protective cage